 New Style: Instead of rote repetition of vows someone wrote ages ago, most couples are opting to write their own vows that have deep personal meaning.
 Sometimes they’ll include the have and to hold bit, but most of the time it’s more a statement of purpose for the rest of the marriage.

 Old-School: An elegant sit-down dinner served on white linen and fine china by crisply uniformed waiters.
-Just a champagne toast, a cake-cutting ceremony, and a few hours of dancing before the end of the night and then the reception is over.
+Just a champagne toast, a cake-cutting ceremony, and a few hours of wedding dancing before the end of the night and then the reception is over.